Hiking, Waterfalls and Rappelling in San Cristobal Canyon

 If you're happy, let them know it — Don't forget to tip your your bartender, tour guide or trip operator if you enjoyed yourself.
 Gratuities are appreciated and typically aren't included in the price they charge you.

-Ricky will send you a list of things you need to bring, including leather gloves (we bought $2 work gloves at Home Depot that were perfect) for rappelling, a couple bottles of water per person, and snacks to keep your energy up throughout the long day.
+things you need to bring: including gloves for rappelling, a couple bottles of water per person, and snacks to keep your energy up throughout the long day.

-For more information or to make a reservation, send message on their Facebook Page or you can contact Ricky Lopez @ Montaña Explora by calling (or sending a text message to) 787-516-6194.
+For more information or to make a reservation, send message on their Go Hiking PR Facebook page or Facebook Page.

 No matter which tour company you go with, you will be wet for most of this tour.
 Wear quick-drying clothing (as little cotton as possible), and sturdy, closed-toe footwear that is OK getting wet (tennis shoes, hiking shoes, or Keens).
 Leave a change of dry clothing in your car so you can change afterward.